informalsystems/modelator-py/CONTRIBUTING.md

 This project has been setup following the guidelines at [this](https://mitelman.engineering/blog/python-best-practice/automating-python-best-practices-for-a-new-project/) blog post.
 The page contains useful context for troubleshooting.

 If having difficulties installing poetry using `curl -sSL https://install.python-poetry.org | python3 -` on MacOS then try adding `eval "$(pyenv init --path)";` to your .bashrc or .zshrc file (given that pyenv is installed).

+## Architecture summary

+The project is setup as both a cli program and a collection of pure functions.
+The cli is an interface to use the pure functions but the pure functions can also be used directly by including modelator-py as a dependency and importing it into your python program.
+The launch point of the cli is in `modelator/cli::cli`.
+This is specified in `pyproject.toml::tool.poetry.scripts`.

+The cli uses the [python-fire](https://github.com/google/python-fire) library.
+Documentation for cli commands is inferred [1](https://github.com/google/python-fire/blob/master/fire/docstrings.py)[2](https://github.com/google/python-fire/issues/237#issuecomment-605653263) from [python docstrings](https://peps.python.org/pep-0257/).

+The [recordclass](https://pypi.org/project/recordclass/) library is another commonly used library.
+It provides a simple struct like type that is somewhat missing from the python language.

 ## Proposing Changes